Abdul-Rahman-Ammourah/-WannaChat-/README.md

 # WannaChat

-WannaChat is a secure messaging application built with React Native for the front end and Rust for the back end.
+WannaChat is a secure messaging application built with React Native for the front end and C# .NET for the back end.
 The primary focus of this application is to ensure robust security and privacy for all communications.

 ## Features

-- **End-to-End Encryption**: All messages are encrypted to ensure that only the intended recipients can read them.
+- **End-to-End Encryption**: All messages are encrypted to ensure that only the intended recipients can read them.(Done)
-- **User Authentication**: Secure user authentication mechanisms to protect user data.
+- **User Authentication**: Secure user authentication mechanisms to protect user data.(In progress)
-- **Real-time Messaging**: Seamless real-time messaging experience.
+- **Real-time Messaging**: Seamless real-time messaging experience(In progress).
-- **Cross-Platform**: Available on both Android and iOS devices.
+- **Cross-Platform**: Available on both Android and iOS devices(In progress).
-- **Secure Data Storage**: Encrypted data storage to protect user information.
+- **Secure Data Storage**: Encrypted data storage to protect user information(In progress).

 ## Tech Stack

 - **Frontend**: React Native
-- **Backend**: Rust
+- **Backend**: C# .NET
 - **Database**: MongoDB

 ## Installation